-Chawton House Library holds a unique collection of books focusing on early English women's writing from 1600 to 1830.
+Chawton House holds a unique collection of books focusing on early English women's writing from 1600 to 1830.
 This specialist collection, set in the home and working estate of Jane Austen's brother, provides the opportunity to study and savour the texts in their original setting.

 Centre for Eighteenth-Century Studies, Queen's University Belfast